Topological spin textures in chiral magnets on the honeycomb lattice with magnetic fields: Results

-At $\theta$ is close to $0.2\pi$ and $\Delta < 0.5$, an extremely strong competition between DM interaction and $A_c$ term has arisen, which leads to a non-coplanar topological phase, the $3 \times 3$ skyrmion superlattice (SkL) phase.
+The extremely strong competition between DM interaction and $A_c$ term leads to the $3 \times 3$ SkL phase.
+The SkL phase is a non-coplanar state, where the spins form an 18-site skyrmion structure.
+In Fig.~\ref{3-3-skl}(a), we give the real-space spin configuration of the SkL phase and the dashed line denotes the 18-site skyrmion magnetic unit cell.
+The elementary skyrmion contains a large hexagon with $3 \times 3$ unit cell of the honeycomb lattice.
+In the hexagon of $3 \times 3$ unit cell, a spin with negative $S^z$ magnetization at the core, spins from the core lie in the $xy$-plane rotating $2\pi$ and six outermost spins with positive $S^z$ magnetization.
+The structure factor of SkL phase has peaks at $\bm{k}=\frac{2}{3}\mathbf{M}$ points shown in Fig.~\ref{3-3-skl}(b).
+We calculated the topological charge for the $3 \times 3$ SkL phase by the definition of topological charge shown in Fig.~\ref{zero}(c).
+The elementary skyrmion was marked with the dashed line in Fig.~\ref{3-3-skl}(a), where the topological charge $|Q|=1$ for each 18-site skyrmion.

-$3 \times 3$ SkL is a non-coplanar state, where the spins form a $3\times 3$ unit cell skyrmion superlattice.
-In Fig.~\ref{fig2}(c), we give the real-space spin configuration of the $3 \times 3$ SkL.
-The elementary skyrmion contains a large hexagon with $3 \times 3$ unit cell.
-In the hexagon of $3 \times 3$ unit cell, a spin with negative $S^z$ magnetization at the core, spins from the core lie in the $x y$ plane rotating $2\pi$ and six outermost spins with positive $S^z$ magnetization.
-The structure factor of $3 \times 3$ SkL phase has peaks at $(\pm 2\pi/9,\pm 2\sqrt{3}\pi/9)$ and $(\pm 4\pi/9,0)$ shown in Fig.~\ref{fig2}(e).
+There are similar IC-SKL phases exist in the phase diagrams with magnetic fields.
+The IC-Spiral states and larger size spiral states are not stable when applying the magnetic fields.
+With the magnetic fields increasing, the IC-Spiral states and large-size spiral states are superseded by IC-SkL phases rapidly.
+The IC-SkL phases are complicated states including the different sizes of skyrmion superlattice and mixed skyrmion-bimeron states, which result from the extremely strong competition among the ferromagnetic exchange interaction, DM interaction and the external magnetic fields.

-We also calculated the topological number of the $3 \times 3$ SkL phase by Eq.~(\ref{Q}).
-The elementary skyrmion was marked with the dashed line in Fig.~\ref{fig2}(c), where the topological number $Q_{topo}=-1$ for each skyrmion.
+IC-SkL phases are non-coplanar topological states, including non-coplanar skyrmion states and mixed skyrmion-bimeron states.
+In Fig.~\ref{phases}(a)-(d), we give four spin configurations of IC-SkL states corresponding to different parameters.
+In Fig.~\ref{phases}(a)-(b), we give the spin configurations of IC-SkL states by tuning the parameter $\theta$.
+From Fig.~\ref{phases}(a) to Fig.~\ref{phases}(b), we fixed the value of $\Delta=0.2$ and $H/|J|=0.2$, then set up the $\theta$ equal to $0.10\pi$ and $0.13\pi$.
+The increasing of the DM interaction with tuning $\theta$ leads to the size of skyrmions decreasing and the number of skyrmions increasing, corresponding to the order parameter topological charge in Fig.~\ref{field}(c).
+As shown in Fig.~\ref{phases-sk}(a)-(b), the region occupied by the peaks in the structure factors also indicate the size of skyrmions decreasing.